-17. The Committee is concerned that the Emergency Regulations Ordinance is not in conformity with article 4 of the Covenant and notes (a) the unfettered power conferred on the Chief Executive to make regulations without any effective vetting procedures through the legislature, for the breach of which criminal penalties of up to life imprisonment may be imposed; (b) the absence of definition of "emergency" or "public danger", which does not meet the threshold of state of emergency stipulated in article 4 of the Covenant; (c) the lack of adequate judicial review of these regulations, thus depriving the persons subject to them of their right to challenge the legality, necessity and proportionality of such measures; (d) the absence of explicit prohibition of derogations from non-derogable provisions of the Covenant during states of emergency (arts.
+17. The Committee is concerned that the Emergency Regulations Ordinance is not in conformity with article 4 of the Covenant and notes the following: (a) the unfettered power conferred on the Chief Executive to make regulations without any effective vetting procedures through the legislature, for the breach of which criminal penalties up to life imprisonment may be imposed; (b) the absence of definitions of "emergency" and "public danger", constituting failure to meet the threshold of state of emergency stipulated in article 4 of the Covenant; (c) the lack of adequate judicial review of the regulations, which deprives the persons subject to them of their right to challenge the legality, necessity and proportionality of such measures; and (d) the absence of the explicit prohibition of derogations from non-derogable provisions of the Covenant during a state of emergency (arts.
 2, 4, 7, 9, 10, 12, 14, 15, 17, 18, 19, 21, 22 and 25).

-18. Hong Kong, China should revise the Emergency Regulations Ordinance with a view to bringing it into full compliance with article 4 of the Covenant and the Committee's general comment No. 29 (2001) on states of emergency (article 4).
+18. Hong Kong, China, should revise the Emergency Regulations Ordinance with a view to bringing it into full compliance with article 4 of the Covenant and the Committee's general comment No. 29 (2001) (article 4).